Norway Seeks Stronger Renewable Energy Partnership with Indonesia

 “A lot of opportunities are there, and there are some hurdles, but I hope we can build a stronger partnership in years to come,” Aasland remarked, highlighting the potential for collaboration in green energy initiatives.

 Despite Norway's commitment to achieving net-zero greenhouse gas emissions by 2050, the country continues to explore and develop new oil and gas fields, including in the Arctic's Barents Sea, to maintain production levels expected to peak in 2025.
-Norway has become 's largest supplier after a significant reduction in Russian deliveries since the Ukraine war began in 2022.
+Norway has become 's largest natural gas supplier after a significant reduction in Russian deliveries since the Ukraine war began in 2022.

 Norwegian firms, including Equinor, DNB, and Yarra, are actively investing in renewables, , and alternative fuels like ammonia across the Asia Pacific region, Aasland noted during a meeting with company representatives in .